codeigniter4/shield/docs/2 - quickstart.md

 ## Managing Users

-Since Shield uses a more complex user setup than many other systems, due to the [User Identities](1-concepts.md#identities), this quick overview should help you feel more confident when working with users on a day-to-day basis.
+Shield uses a more complex user setup than many other systems, separating [User Identities](1-concepts.md#identities) from the user accounts themselves.
+This quick overview should help you feel more confident when working with users on a day-to-day basis.

 ### Creating Users